Roofing Materials

 Trough Profile

-A versatile profile featuring wide flat pans with subtle ribs (troughs).
+A versatile profile featuring wide flat pans with prominent ribs.
 Trough profiles balance a clean, modern appearance with excellent water-carrying capacity, making them suitable for both residential and commercial roofing applications.

 Key Features

-- Wide, flat pans separated by low ribs.
+- Wide, flat pans separated by high ribs.

-- Strong water-shedding capabilities, even at lower pitches.
+- Strong water-shedding capabilities, especially at lower pitches.

 - Concealed fixing options for a streamlined look.